 Contrary to what you may have heard, wet wipes, baby wipes, makeup removal wipes, and similar items are not flushable.
 Since wipes do not break down like toilet paper, flushing them can cause major clogs and blockages.
 This can spell really bad news for your plumbing system that can potentially cost thousands of dollars in repairs.
 Willing to take the risk?
 Just think of how much money this issue is already costing taxpayers and you may want to reconsider.

-To prevent these costly repairs it is important to avoid actions that can cause problems.
+To avoid any preventable problems with your sewer system, it's important to refrain from disposing of these items down the toilet.
 In addition, it is also essential to perform regular maintenance.
 A simple drain cleaning is an easy solution to help prevent costly problems.

 Wipes Can Get Caught on a Snag or Bend in the Pipe

 The pipes that connect your toilet to either the septic tank or the city sewage system are not straight.
 In fact, they may turn several times before making a connection.
 These bends, where the pipe may become smaller, are prime places for debris to lodge.

 Some of the most often flushed items are:

 Just remember: your toilet is not a garbage can.
 Anything that isn't toilet paper does not belong in your toilet!